Bandali Debs: Murder of Donna Anne Hicks

 Donna Anne Hicks was shot dead in April 1995 in Western Sydney.
 She had been drinking at the Colyton Hotel, after which she got into a four-wheel drive, which matched a car owned by Debs.

 Having been entered into a DNA database of criminals, Debs was subsequently linked to the case through DNA analysis.
 On 30 September 2008, New South Wales Homicide detectives interviewed Debs and raided his previous address in Sydney.
 On 12 December 2011, he was found guilty of Hicks' murder in the New South Wales Supreme Court, and he was sentenced to a fourth consecutive life-term sentences for the murder.

 While in the court hearing for Jason Robert's 2022 re-trial for the Silk–Miller police murders, Debs admitted that he did indeed kill Hicks.

 Prison life

 While imprisoned, Debs has undertaken psychology classes, life skills and computer training and is employed as a prison carpet cleaner.
+He has been considered a suspect in numerous other murders, such as that of Sarah MacDiarmid.